The Retail Life Cycle And Quitting Business With A Profitable Retirement Sale

 With long lines of customers and minimal discounts

-And looking like this after your going out of business sale is over
+And looking like this after your Retirement Sale is over

 Yet regardless of the reason shame, fear, and guilt often consume those same business owners when they arrive at their point of exit; the end of their business life cycle.